Ericsson/proxy/README.md

 --->

 # Proxy
-A small yet powerful interception library that lets you manipulate existing objects and classes behavior, It's achieving this by using [javassist](http://jboss-javassist.github.io/javassist/) to do bytecode manipulation
-Proxy has a [fluent](http://en.wikipedia.org/wiki/Fluent_interface) interception API:
+A small yet powerful interception library that lets you manipulate existing objects and classes behavior runtime, It's achieving this by using [javassist](http://jboss-javassist.github.io/javassist/) to do bytecode manipulation, Proxy has a [fluent](http://en.wikipedia.org/wiki/Fluent_interface) interception API:

 ```java